johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 * Add Wi-Fi reconnect: https://randomnerdtutorials.com/solved-reconnect-esp32-to-wifi/
 * Update the `readme.md` documentation explaining how the RTC and NTP stuff works together
-* Document all of the configuration settings in the software.md file
+* Document the setup and testing of the tester app
-* Write assembly instructions
+* Write enclosure assembly instructions
 * Add instructions for installing software libraries
+* Document all of the configuration settings in the `software.md` file